Aqua5lad/Project-2018/README.md

 2) A Statistical Analysis of the Iris Flower Dataset by Patrick S. Hoey of University of Massachusetts At Lowell<sup>[8](http://patrickhoey.com/downloads/Computer_Science/03_Patrick_Hoey_Data_Visualization_Dataset_paper.pdf)</sup> plotted the dataset onto scatterplots to determine patterns in the data in relation to the Iris classifications.
 Secondly, it developed an application in Java that will run a series of methods on the dataset to extract relevant statistical information from the dataset.
 The employment of 2D scatterplots gave a visual representation which assists in identifying clusters.

-## Investigation of the Data Set with data analysis
+## Investigation of the data set with data analysis

 ### Project Methodology
 The data set follows a multi-variate structure, with columns 1 to 4 representing, respectively, sepal length, sepal width, petal length and petal width.
 The values for each of the three varieties are found at rows 1-50 (Setosa), 51-100 (Versicolor) and 101-150 (Virginica).